Finding a real estate agent who is investor-friendly is not as simple as finding an agent to buy or sell the average home.

 A good local agent can also help you avoid any area scams that attempt to take advantage of unsuspecting outsiders.

-It may take some time, some searching and several interviews before you find an investor friendly agent in the town or city you want, but it can be done.
-Just don’t make the mistake of picking an agent that does not know the local market—even if he or she is perfect otherwise.
+It may take some time, some searching, and several interviews before you find an investor-friendly agent in the town or city you want, but it can be done.
+Just don’t make the mistake of picking an agent who doesn’t know the local market—even if he or she is perfect otherwise.

-There is no sure way of being successful in real estate investing.
+There’s no sure way to be successful in real estate investing.
 However, you can increase your chances of making a profit by choosing the right market and the right agent for that market.
 Use this information as a guide, and do your best to find the right agent that works for you.
-Remember never be hasty when it comes to real estate investing.
+Remember: Never be hasty when it comes to real estate investing.

 Do your homework until you are reasonably satisfied you will be making the profit you expect to achieve!

 What has your experience been when trying to find an investor-friendly agent?
 Any other qualities you’d add to the list above?